microsoft/Static-Module-Verifier/README.md

 The final directory structure should look as follows:

-- %SMV%
+- %SMV% (top level folder where you created your deployment)
   + bin: contains all binaries, and today, the intercept.xml as well
   + analysisPlugins: contains sub folders that have analysis plugins
     * SDV: Static Driver Verifier analysis plugin
     - bin: binaries that are SDV specific.
-Usually also a cmd script that wraps calls to smv.exe
+Usually also a cmd script that wraps calls to `smv.exe`
-    - configurations: SMV configurations for build and analysis
+    - configurations: StaticModuleVerifier configurations for build and analysis
-      - ...: any other folders you need for your plugin
+    - other folders can be created as necessary

 ## Plugin
 Coming soon...